YouTech2020/HelloWorld/README.md

 - SAP Cloud Platform Sub Account
 - APP Host
-- Node installation in your local machine
+- Node installation in your local machine (to test locally)
 - CF Cli installation in your local machine
 - Any IDE (ex: visual code, sublime etc..)